mukkino/itch-batch-downloader/README.md

 This sends an interrupt signal and safely stops the script.

-Any files that were already fully downloaded will remain on disk.
+Any files that were already fully downloaded will remain on disk.\
 Incomplete downloads may remain as partial files depending on the downloader state.

 ## Tips and tricks

-- downloaded files are checked with the online version. if they are identical, they will be skipped
 - if you would like to associate free games to your account in batch, you could do so by using tools such as [ItchClaim](https://github.com/Smart123s/ItchClaim)
 - for binding your games to your account (itch.io does not do that automatically with bundles) you should install an user script extension (like [Tampermonkey](https://www.tampermonkey.net/) for [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)) and a user scripts which can bind games automatically to your account, like "[itch.io bundle to library](https://greasyfork.org/en/scripts/427686-itch-io-bundle-to-library)".
 It allows you to add all the items in a single page in just one click.
 This way you can add page by page (very large bundles with 500+ items should be around 30 pages, so you can add all those items in a fraction of the clicks).
 This script will download all of the items you have under "https://itch.io/my-purchases" and bundles initially are not in there (your library) until items are not added one by one by or using the "itch.io bundle to library" script here above.
 I more recently found out about this Chrome extension but I cannot guarantee it works [itch.io Bundle Auto Add to Library](https://chromewebstore.google.com/detail/itchio-bundle-auto-add-to/pbolegaohnnpillkpklefebilhanameg).
 - for exporting cookies, there is the addon "[cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/)" for Firefox or "[Get cookies.txt](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)" for Chrome
-- once you start downloading something, you will notice in the same folder as your downloads, a file called itch-batch-downloader-track.txt.
-This file contains a number and is basically the number of the download currently being processed.
-If you would like to restart the downloads from the first item, just delete the file or change the number to the download number of the item you are interested in.
-You can obtain a list of the downloads and their order by activating the debug mode (see below)

 ## Configuration file